Distal radial fracture

 Force applied longitudinally or obliquely to the hand and wrist is absorbed by the distal radius because it is the load-bearing bone in the forearm.
 If this force is greater than the strength of the bone, a fracture occurs.

-When most people fall, they do not axially load the forearm, but apply an oblique force longitudinally and dorsally.
-If a fracture does occur, there is usually associated dorsal angulation.
+When most people fall, they do not axially load the forearm but apply an oblique force longitudinally and dorsally.
+If a fracture does occur, there is usually associated with dorsal angulation.

-- Colles fracture: transverse extra-articular fracture with dorsal angulation
+- Colles fracture: extraarticular fracture with dorsal angulation

-- Smith fracture: transverse fracture with palmar angulation
+- Smith fracture: extraarticular fracture with volar angulation

 There are many radiological classification systems, e.g. Frykman classification.
-However, it is more important to recognise what makes the fracture more severe:
+However, it is more important to recognize what makes the fracture more severe:

 - greater degree of angulation